DhanushaVardhan/codtech_task_2-mern_chat_app/README.md

-# Text-A-Lot
+# Chat-Application

 > A Realtime Chat Application

-**Text-A-Lot** is a simple yet powerful real-time chat application built using the **MERN stack** (MongoDB, Express, React, Node.js) and **Socket.IO** for real-time communication.
+**Chat-Application** is a simple yet powerful real-time chat application built using the **MERN stack** (MongoDB, Express, React, Node.js) and **Socket.IO** for real-time communication.
 This application supports responsive design, making it accessible on both mobile and desktop devices.

 ---